-I thought it was curious he would say Louise had not said anything about me when he had just finished telling me that she had told him I was going to go to Europe.
-Obviously she therefore had said something about me.
+I thought it was curious he would say Bonnie had not said anything about me when he had just finished telling me that she had told him I was going to go to Europe.
+Obviously, she therefore had said something about me.
 I asked, "And you went out with her?"

 "Yea, four or five times," he answered.

 He then made a gesture as if he were going to pull out his billfold and added, "The last time I spent $25 on the date."

-I remembered having recently encountered Louise in a restaurant when I had been with a black woman, Francis (a clerk in judge Michael Schwille's criminal court).
+I remembered having recently encountered Bonnie in a restaurant when I had been with a black woman, Francis (a clerk in judge Michael Schwille's criminal court).
 I had taken Francis out to lunch merely as a courtesy and not because there was anything romantic between us.
-But here Louise had apparently been romantically involved with this black man.
-I looked at him and tried to imagine why Louise would want to go with a black man.
+Bonnie, however, had apparently been romantically involved with this black man.
+I looked at him and tried to imagine why Bonnie would want to go with a black man.
 I thought she probably had some sexual attraction for him.

-I suddenly remembered Louise was going to marry someone soon and I wondered whether she had gone out with Ilbe while she had been engaged.
-I wanted to ask Ilbe exactly when he had gone out with Louise.
+I suddenly remembered Bonnie was going to marry someone soon and I wondered whether she had gone out with Ilbe while she had been engaged.
+I wanted to ask Ilbe exactly when he had gone out with Bonnie.

 Dream Epics Home Page